Welcome New Bradley Students!

 Attendance at Orientation is only available to transfer students who have made their enrollment deposit.
 Contact the Office of Undergraduate Admissions at 309-677-1000 for instructions on how to make your deposit.

 The following Transfer Orientation events are scheduled for transfer students beginning in the upcoming Spring 2015 semester.
-Registration for these events will become available in early October:
+Click the date of the Orientation for which you would like to register.

-- Thursday, November 6 from 1:00pm-4:00pm; this event offers new transfer students the first opportunity to register for Spring 2015 classes on the first day of priority registration.
+- Thursday, November 6 from 9:30am-1:30pm; this event offers new transfer students the first opportunity to register for Spring 2015 classes on the first day of priority registration.

 The following Transfer Orientation events are scheduled for transfer students beginning in the upcoming Fall 2015 semester.
 Registration will become available for these dates as they approach.

-- Tuesday, April 9 from 1:00pm-4:00pm; this event offers new transfer students the first opportunity to register for Spring 2015 classes on the first day of priority registration.
+- Tuesday, April 9; this event offers new transfer students the first opportunity to register for Spring 2015 classes on the first day of priority registration.

 Illinois law requires all college students have a University Health Form on file with the University Health Center prior to the first day of classes.
 Please click here to access the Health Form.